The Long Weekend Intensive (IRL): Long Weekend Retreat starting September 10

 *in addition to being strictly optional, our movement classes prioritize accessibility and body love.
 Our joint mobility and yoga coaches are internationally renowned for their work and will meet you compassionately where you are at.

 Your time is yours to use as you please.
 If you want to hole up in your room, survive on the snacks I drop at your door, and bang out a whole new draft, this space will support you.
 If you want to be surrounded by others, working asynchronously and regularly coming together for group craft classes, guest author sessions, guided movement classes, and readings, this space will support you.
-We’ll enjoy delicious group dinners, with a guest author joining us each evening.
+We’ll enjoy delicious group dinners, guest author craft classes, and bodywork sessions.

 Dinners are communal (though it is always your option to keep working in your room if you prefer).
-Lunch is served buffet style in our communal kitchen or brought directly to your room (your choice).
+Lunch will be served buffet style in our communal kitchen or brought directly to your room (your choice).
 The house will be stocked with breakfast foods, snacks, and beverages for you.
-Twice a day, I will bring snacks to your door.

 Aside from preparing your own breakfast, you will not be responsible for preparing food or performing domestic labor in the house.
 Your only work here is to think, write, and connect with your creative practice.